omsingh4321/Daily_News/README.md

 Detailed Articles: Each news article is presented with a title, summary, publication date, source, and a link to the original website.
 This setup ensures users can get a detailed overview of the news before choosing to read further.

+Added Pagination here for rendering more news articles

 ## Technologies Used

 - **React**: The app is built using React, a popular JavaScript library for building user interfaces.
 React provides a robust foundation for creating interactive and dynamic components.